 Image Crop

-Crop one image in your browser with a draggable crop box, numeric fields, ratio presets, and format-aware export.
+Crop one image in the browser with a draggable selection, ratio presets, exact pixel coordinates, and JPEG/WebP quality control.

 Click or drag an image file here